Good Fortune - Corporate Headquarters

 Formal Banking

 Expansion into legitimate banking while maintaining the community aesthetic.
 Good Fortune branches feel like family offices, not financial institutions.
-Trust is the product.
+Trust is the product being sold.
+The language of mutual aid never changes even as the model beneath it transforms.

 2000s